CLIENT EDUCATION PACKAGE

 It is important you continue with a probiotic chew for life.

-FEED A PUMPKIN MIXTURE TO SOOTHE.
+FEED A PUMPKIN MIXTURE to soothe the bowel.

-AGAIN!
 NOT EATING MUCH IN THE FIRST 24-48 HOURS IS NORMAL

 IF YOU LIVE IN A CONDO OR APARTMENT – USE A GRASS PATCH PAD (AVAILABLE IN OUR BOUTIQUE) ON YOUR BALCONY.